 cd flask_api

-Inside the folder, create a new Python file named app.py and add the following code:
+Inside this folder, create a Python file called app.py and add the following code:

 from flask import Flask, jsonify